Low-Level Protocol Classes¶

 - stderr – Anything subprocess writes to stderr is sent to .write() on this

-- tor_protocol – The TorControlProtocol instance connected to the Tor this ProcessProtocol>` is speaking to.
-Will be valid when the connected_cb callback runs.
+tor_protocol – The TorControlProtocol instance connected to the Tor this ProcessProtocol>` is speaking to.
+Will be valid after the Deferred returned from

 This will terminate (with SIGTERM) the underlying Tor process.